fortunecookies/overview/README.md

 If you care about the details of how your GoodFortune score is calculated, continue reading.
 If not, jump to "Spread Good Fortune in the World."

 ### The GoodFortune Formula
 A player's GoodFortune is calculated by totaling the GoodFortune of their FortuneCookies.

+   GoodFortune(player) = sum((GoodFortune(FortuneCookie1)), (GoodFortune(FortuneCookie2)), ...)

-The amount of GoodFortune possessed by an individual FortuneCookie is determined by a combination of fixed and variable attributes.
+The amount of GoodFortune possessed by an individual FortuneCookie is determined by a combination of fixed and variable .   attributes.

 #### Fixed Attributes
 Fixed and determined during the production of the batch.